flows-network/github-fork-notifier/README.md

 # GitHub Fork Notifier

-[Deploy this function on flows.network](#deploy-the-github-fork-notifier), and you will get an automated workflow if someone forked your GitHub repo, then you will get a Slack message and save this fork record to a form of Airtable at the same time.
-It helps DevRel understand the growth of your GitHub community.
+[Deploy this function on flows.network](#deploy-the-github-fork-notifier), and you will get an automated workflow: When someone forks your GitHub repo, you will get a Slack message, meawhile this fork record is saved to a form of Airtable.
+It helps DevRels and Community Managers track the growth of their GitHub communities.

 ![Github fork to slack](https://user-images.githubusercontent.com/45785633/227115653-935c616b-2881-4832-a53c-850f63a0f322.png)
 ![Save GitHub fork to Airtable ](https://user-images.githubusercontent.com/45785633/227122019-258041fc-ce2c-4819-9648-8fc51fee5782.png)